ankitects/anki-betas/README.md

 Other changes:

+- Windows standard version has been updated to Qt 5.15.
+- Audio player on Windows has been switched back to mpv.
+Please report any issues you have playing audio files/videos.
 - Fixed deck deletion, and allow "deleting" the default deck (it comes back empty).
 - Fixed custom study not saving.
 - Card layout screen divider can now be adjusted (thanks to Evandro).